-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before making adjustments to the machine.
+To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.

 - 1. Lower the header fully. - 2.
-Adjust the header angle so that the top of the knife drive box is level with the ground. - 3.
-Shut down the engine, and remove the key from the ignition. - 4.
+Shut down the engine, and remove the key from the ignition. - 3.
 Open the endshield.
-For instructions, refer to Opening Header Endshields, page 35.

-5. Remove oil level dipstick (A) and check the oil level.
-The oil level must be within range (B), that is, between the lines near the bottom of the dipstick.
+For instructions, refer to Opening Header Endshields, page 47. - 4.
+Remove oil level dipstick (A) and check the oil level.
+The oil level must be within range (B).